Super Frugal

 For those who want to be Super Frugal, I've included these tips on how to save even more money when you're out and about in Ottawa and in the National Capital Region.

-- The Ottawa Public Library has a partnership program with several Ottawa museums, which allows you to borrow one of 75 passes for each museum in the program.
+- The Ottawa Public Library has a partnership program with several Ottawa museums, which allows you to borrow passes for each museum in the program.
 You can request a pass the same way you request a book, and once your turn comes up you can keep the pass for one week, and use it every day if you wish.
-(Note: It may take a few months for the pass to get to you - but hey, admission is then free!)
+It may take a few months for one of these regular passes to get to you, but the Austin family emailed me to let me know that there are also Express Museum passes!
+These are available at the front desk of many library branches on a first-come first-serve basis.
+If you click on the available locations link found under each type of pass on the library's website, you can see which Express passes are available right now at your local branch.

 The following passes are available: